-Qualified Trust Attorney in Arizona and New Mexico
+Qualified Trust Attorney in Arizona

 How are you going to protect your retirement assets from the devastating effects of death taxes, income taxes and creditors upon your death?
 “Qualified” assets refer to any retirement money on which income taxes have been deferred until the holder begins taking a distribution upon retirement, or until the money is passed to a beneficiary upon death.
 Different tax rules apply to retirement assets.
 To protect retirement assets, they must be placed in a “qualified trust.”
 A qualified trust is a revocable living trust that provides for the distribution of such retirement funds as IRA’s, 401(k)s, 403b’s and SEP’s over the lifetime of beneficiaries, protecting them from creditors, ex-spouses and spend-down for long-term care.
 To be qualified, a trust must be set up pursuant to complex U.S. Treasury regulations.